suit-wg/information-model/draft-ietf-suit-information-model.md

 A monotonically increasing sequence number.
 For convenience, the monotonic sequence number MAY be a UTC timestamp.
 This allows global synchronisation of sequence numbers without any additional management.
 This number MUST be easily accessible so that code choosing one out of several manifests can choose which is the latest.

-This element is MANDATORY and is necessary to prevent malicious actors from reverting a firmware update against the wishes of the relevant authority.
+This element is MANDATORY and is necessary to prevent malicious actors from reverting a firmware update against the policies of the relevant authority.

 Implements: [REQ.SEC.SEQUENCE](#req-sec-sequence)

-## Manifest Element: Vendor ID Condition {#element-vendor-id}
+## Manifest Element: Vendor ID {#element-vendor-id}

 Vendor IDs MUST be unique.
 This is to prevent similarly, or identically named entities from different geographic regions from colliding in their customer's infrastructure.
 Recommended practice is to use {{RFC4122}} version 5 UUIDs with the vendor's domain name and the UUID DNS prefix.
 Other options include type 1 and type 4 UUIDs.

-Note Well: Vendor ID is not a human-readable element.
-It is intended for match/mismatch use only.
+Vendor ID is not intended to be a human-readable element.
+It is intended for match/mismatch comparison only.

-This ID is RECOMMENDED and helps to distinguish between identically named products from different vendors.
+The use of a Vendor ID is RECOMMENDED.
+It helps to distinguish between identically named products from different vendors.

 Implements: [REQ.SEC.COMPATIBLE](#req-sec-compatible), [REQ.SEC.AUTH.COMPATIBILITY](#req-sec-authentic-compatibility).